Carbocarde/VectorAngle/Python/README.md

  - TestAngleBenchmark
     - Contains testcases that execute the methods a specified number of times on randomly generated vectors.
     - The testcases will take a while to start executing, as all the vectors are generated prior to any testcase being executed.
-    - I use Pycharm, as this allows me to collect and export the runtime for each of the pytest testcases.
  - Util.py
     - Contains utility functions like generating vectors or normalizing a vector.